Burn Calories Without Torturing Your Joints on Elliptical Trainers

 Affiliate Disclosure: As a Sunny Health & Fitness Affiliate Program participant, I earn commissions on purchases made through links in the post.
 Full disclosure

 This machine is unique because it can stride forward or backward (yes, backward!).
 It’s sturdy enough to support up to 265 pounds.
 With 16 different resistance levels, you can control how hard you want to push yourself.
-The 18-inch stride length hits the sweet spot—it’s long enough for a proper workout but compact sufficient that you won’t need to convert your entire living room into a gym.
+The 18-inch stride length hits the sweet spot—it’s long enough for a proper workout but compact enough that you won’t need to convert your entire living room into a gym.

 Niceday CT11 Elliptical